Hello-Hello, what a delight to be back after doing some serious catching up with work and some resting up!

 - ANZAC Day National Service: Kate’s twill coat from Michael Kors & winged hat by Australian milliner Jonathan Howard provided another nod to the military as well as to the host country

 Wrapping up our look at tour styles by the numbers, there were really three primary factors differentiating this collection of clothing and accessories from previous tour wardrobes.
-The biggest distinction is that “other” category explained above.
-On the North American tour there were only three pieces lacking strong connections to either British design or the host country: the dresses by Roland Mouret, Roksanda Ilincic and Malene Birger fit this classification, although Ms. Ilincic shows at London Fashion Week.
+The biggest distinction is the “other” category explained above.
+On the North American tour, there were only three pieces lacking strong connections to either British design or the host country: the dresses by Roland Mouret, Roksanda Ilincic, and Malene Birger fit this classification, although Ms. Ilincic shows at London Fashion Week.

 Why so many styles that didn’t reflect either the host country or British design?
 One obvious factor: five of the brands in this category are US-based, although I am unsure why we saw so many US designers represented.
 I don’t think there is any single, specific reason; some pieces just worked for certain engagements.
 For example, the Lela Rose frock was something Kate purchased a few years back that she hadn’t been seen wearing, so it was a budget-friendly choice ideal for the occasion.
 Diane von Furstenberg is a label Kate has worn for years and if in the Gap shopping for Prince George, why not grab a few basics for yourself?
 The other US designers Kate wore are known for a style aesthetic very much in sync with her taste.
 Both Tory Burch and Michael Kors offer tailored pieces with classic lines, avoiding any frou-frou that can make a garment look overly precious or twee.
 Having introduced these American labels on the tour, I think we will see Kate wearing several, if not all, of them again.